vegaprotocol/documentation/docs/concepts/vega-chain/network.md

 The Vega mainnet network is operated by a number of independent validators, who each run a [validator node](validator-nodes.md), and may also run [data nodes](data-nodes.md).

 The Vega project team runs one testnet network, also known as Fairground (enabled with trading).
-The mainnet validators also run a testnet network, in addition to the Vega mainnet network.
+The mainnet validators also run a testnet network, in addition to the mainnet network.

 ## Parameters
 There are certain parameters that influence the behaviour of the system, such as how many tokens are required to make a particular governance proposal, or what percentage infrastructure fees should be.